[email protected] +44 330 822 1096

 Where do you find such a story?

 A good story can often be found close to home.
-In every company, in every organization, in every product, there is at least one good story.
+In every company, in every organisation, in every product, there is at least one good story.
 Sometimes the story is already there, but it is told in the wrong way.
 Sometimes it’s hard to find, because you’ve forgotten it or overlooked it.

 We were recently interviewed by a journalist about the introduction of a new service.
 When I later read the blog, I saw that there were parts I had failed to mention.